-18.1 Annual Inspection.
+- 18.1 Annual Inspection.
 The Planning Commission may set an annual inspection date for the site.
-The Planning Commission shall provide the Applicant/Owner/Operator notice of an annual inspection at least 14 calendar days before the annual inspection.

-- A. Representatives from the Township may include but shall not be limited to the Township Planner, Ordinance Enforcement Official, other Township consultants, and members of the Planning Commission.
+The Planning Commission shall provide the Applicant/Owner/Operator notice of an annual inspection at least 14 calendar days before the annual inspection. - A. Representatives from the Township may include but shall not be limited to the Township Planner, Ordinance Enforcement Official, other Township consultants, and members of the Planning Commission.
 A representative of the Applicant/Owner/Operator shall accompany the Township representatives. - B. The Township may take photographs of the site to establish a historic record of activities and changes on the site.
 The photographs shall be submitted to the Planning Commission along with a copy to the Applicant/Owner/Operator.
 A record shall be kept of the date of the photography and the name of the person taking the photographs. - 18.2 Access to Site; Other Inspections.
 The Township Planner, Ordinance Enforcement Official, other Township consultants, and the Planning Commission shall have the reasonable right to enter the subject property, upon notification to the Applicant/Owner/Operator, to conduct necessary inspections while reviewing an Extraction Permit application.
+Any Planning Commission inspection shall be conducted as a scheduled group site visit accompanied by Township staff, with notice posted per the Open Meetings Act (Public Act 267 of 1976, as amended, being MCL 15.261 MCL 15.272).
 The Township Planner and Ordinance Enforcement Official shall also have the right to conduct the necessary periodic inspections to investigate possible violations of this Ordinance.
-Refusal to permit entry shall be a violation of this Ordinance. - Inspection Deficiencies; Corrective Action.
-Upon written notification from the Township Planner or Ordinance Enforcement Official of extraction operation or site deficiencies identified during an inspection and determined by the Township to be minor in character, the Applicant/Owner/ Operator shall take action within 15 calendar days to resolve the deficiency.
+Refusal to permit entry shall be a violation of this Ordinance. - 18.3 Inspection Deficiencies; Corrective Action.
+Upon written notification from the Township Planner or Ordinance Enforcement Official of excavation operation or site deficiencies identified during an inspection and determined by the Township to be minor in character, the Applicant/Owner/ Operator shall take action within 15 calendar days to resolve the deficiency.
 Major deficiencies, as determined by the Township Planner, shall be resolved by the Applicant/Owner/Operator within 30 calendar days.
 Failure to resolve such deficiencies within the required time period shall be a violation of this Ordinance.